 Homeopathy is another option that I’d look into.
 Homeopathy is a system of medicine based on the principle that “like cures like.”
 It utilizes infinitesimally small doses of substances that would cause the same symptoms in a healthy person that you’re trying to cure.
 Look for a doctor in your area who’s trained in classical homeopathy to find a remedy that best suits your son.

 In terms of supplements, there are many that might be useful.
 Your son could certainly benefit from a good fish oil supplement.
 Here’s what I recommend: Nordic Naturals – Ultimate Omega Junior.
 Numerous studies support the use of omega-3s in neurological conditions and for overall brain and nervous system health.

 Another thing I’d always have on hand is Rescue Remedy.
 This gentle, calming combination of flower essences packaged in sweet pastilles is a hit with every child I’ve ever known.
 SInce it works on an energetic level, there’s no way to overdose on it.
 You can give him his own stash to keep in his room to take when he feels like he might “lose it.”

 You might also want to consider some dietary changes for your son.
 Avoiding all GMO foods, casein, and/or gluten can have remarkable effects on some children’s SPD symptoms.
 It can be a LOT to undertake these changes, though, so I’d recommend starting with one thing (maybe gluten) and seeing if you notice any improvement.

 I hope that’s helpful!
 Please let me know how he does.

-The information contained in this blog is for educational and/or informational purposes only, and is not intended to diagnose or provide treatment for any condition.
+Disclaimer: The information contained in this blog is for educational and/or informational purposes only, and is not intended to diagnose, treat, or prevent any condition.
 If you have any concerns about your own health or that of a family member, you should always consult with a healthcare professional.